Ferlab-Ste-Justine/ferlab-ui/packages/ui/src/components/Charts/Readme.md

 # Chart

 ## Documentation and issues
-Nivo provide some great [examples](https://nivo.rocks/) but for some case, the documentation has not been updated or is false.
+Nivo provide some great [examples](https://nivo.rocks/) but for some cases, the documentation has not been updated or is false.
 Usualy, the false informations are for the canvas version of the chart.

 e.g. if you check at the [swarm plot doc](https://nivo.rocks/scatterplot/canvas/), annotation should be supported.
 They are not.
 That why a MarkerLayer has been created.